Philadelphia Eagles: Pro Football Hall of Famers

+As of 2025, 14 individuals who spent a significant part of their career with the Eagles (shown in bold below) have been inducted into the Pro Football Hall of Fame.

 Eagles Hall of Fame

 In 1987, the Eagles Honor Roll was established.
 Every Eagles player who had been elected into the Pro Football Hall of Fame at that point was among the inaugural induction class.
 By 2012, the Honor Roll had been retitled as the Eagles Hall of Fame.
-Players are considered for induction three years after their retirement from the NFL, and there have been 47 inductees into the Eagles Hall of Fame as of 2019.
+Players are considered for induction three years after their retirement from the NFL, and there have been 52 inductees into the Eagles Hall of Fame as of 2024.